Develop-Genesis/Graphql-Controller/README.md

 ```

-#### Progress
-This library is still in development and has not be tested in production

 ##### Comming features
 * Support for the graphql net server project
 * Posibly more features to add and bugs to fix